Vince Cable: Coalition government minister (2010–2015)

 Beginning in 2010 and continuing throughout the Conservative-Lib Dem coalition's tenure in office, Cable led the drive for deregulation; notably the "Red Tape Challenge" to reduce existing regulation and the "One In, One Out" rule to limit any future regulation, Cable agreeing with the need for a "bonfire of regulations".
 The Guardian dubbed this as "neoliberal" while the response from the business community was largely positive.
+The right-leaning press took the opposite view: "Socialist Cable not fit for office.
+Business Secretary and fellow Lib Dems are damaging the economy with objections to cutting red tape, warns no. 10 adviser."

+He was in prolonged dispute with the leading banks over their reluctance to lend to small and medium-sized business.
+A party conference speech in September 2010 attracted particular attention, positive and negative: "On banks I make no apology for attacking spivs and gamblers who have done more harm to the British economy than Bob Crowe in all his Trotskyite fantasies while paying themselves outrageous bonuses underwritten by the taxpayer" attacked as 'banker-bashing' by the Daily Telegraph.
+He argued that the Coalition should focus on long term industrial strategy rather than deregulation, attacking 'backward looking Tory right-wingers and their ridiculous and bizarre claim that the key to economic growth in the UK lies through more business deregulation' which earned him the moniker 'Twickenham's Karl Marx'.
+The Industrial Strategy was launched in 2011.
+It formed a major part of his ministerial legacy and had enduring importance through the Aerospace Growth Partnership, the Catapult Network.

 In September 2010, during a speech at the Liberal Democrat conference, Cable said that bankers present more of a threat to Britain than trade unions.

 After the interim report on banking by John Vickers was published in April 2011, Cable said: "I was very impressed with the quality of the analysis.
 It does address head on the issue of banks that are too big to fail, the dependency on the government guarantee.
 It makes the case for separation," he added.